Wall Street ends down after China rate cut fails to calm nerves

 Trading volume was high, with about 10.4 billion shares changing hands during the session, compared with the month-to-date average of 7.5 billion, according to BATS Global Markets.
 But it was lower than Monday's 14 billion shares.

-The CBOE Market Volatility Index .VIX, at 36, was still elevated, indicating significant uncertainty, though it was below the previous day's peak of 53.3, which was the highest level since January 2009.
+The CBOE Market Volatility Index, at 36, was still elevated, indicating significant uncertainty, though it was below the previous day's peak of 53.3, which was the highest level since January 2009.

 "You saw a knee-jerk drop and a knee-jerk recovery and now people are thinking about it," said Brad McMillan, chief investment officer for Commonwealth Financial in Waltham, Mass.